TACSTD2

-Tumor-associated calcium signal transducer 2, also known as Trop-2 and as epithelial glycoprotein-1 antigen (EGP-1) is a protein that in humans is encoded by the TACSTD2 gene.
+Tumor-associated calcium signal transducer 2 (Trop-2) is a protein that is encoded by the TACSTD2 gene.
+The protein was identified via the monoclonal antibody GA733 (giving the name GA733-1).
+It was separately characterized as an epithelial cell-surface antigen (EGP-1) that was later recognized as a calcium signal transducer (TACSTD2/Trop-2).

 This intronless gene is located at the short arm of chromosome 1 (1p32.1).
-It encodes a carcinoma-associated antigen defined by the monoclonal antibody GA733.
-This antigen is a member of a family including at least two type I membrane proteins.
+It encodes a carcinoma-associated antigen that is closely related to epithelial cell adhesion molecule (EpCAM/TACSTD1).
 It transduces an intracellular calcium signal and acts as a cell surface receptor.

+It is expressed in low levels in normal epithelia but is overexpressed in the membranes of many epithelial-derived cancers, including breast (especially triple-negative breast cancer), lung, gastric, colorectal, pancreatic, and ovarian, cancers.
+High expression of TACSTD2 in cancer drives proliferation and is associated with worse outcomes.
 Mutations of this gene result in gelatinous drop-like corneal dystrophy, an autosomal recessive disorder characterized by severe corneal amyloidosis leading to blindness.

+Tissue distribution

 Trop-2 expression was originally described in trophoblasts (placenta) and fetal tissues (e.g., lung).
-Later, its expression was also described in the normal stratified squamous epithelium of the skin, uterine cervix, esophagus, and tonsillar crypts.
+Later, its expression was described in the normal stratified squamous epithelium of the skin, uterine cervix, esophagus, and tonsillar crypts.

+Function

-Trop-2 plays a role in tumor progression by actively interacting with several key molecular signaling pathways traditionally associated with cancer development and progression.
+Trop-2 plays a role in tumor progression by interacting with molecular signaling pathways traditionally associated with cancer development and progression.
 Aberrant overexpression of Trop-2 has been described in several solid cancers, such as colorectal, renal, lung, and breast cancers.
-Trop-2 expression has also been described in some rare and aggressive malignancies, e.g., salivary duct, anaplastic thyroid, uterine/ovarian, and neuroendocrine prostate cancers.
-This overexpression is caused by deregulations at a transcriptional and posttranscriptional level.
+Trop-2 expression has been described in some rare and aggressive malignancies, e.g., salivary duct, anaplastic thyroid, uterine/ovarian, and neuroendocrine prostate cancers.
+This overexpression is caused by deregulation at a transcriptional and posttranscriptional level.